HENNING KRAGGERUD AND JAMES GAFFIGAN PRESENT A VSO CONCERT OF EXCITING VARIETY

 Bruno Walter and Otto Klemperer used to perform Mozart’s Adagio and Fugue with full orchestra, but it is now usual to perform it with a small chamber orchestra or even a string quartet.
 Gaffigan did reduce the orchestra’s size, which worked acceptably, though I might like to have seen it reduced even more.
 The conductor seems to have gained a greater tightness and structural sophistication in recent years, and this showed in his very clear and knowing articulation, giving each string voice its due.
 He found fine tonal balance and variety in the somber Adagio while the Fugue had enviable structural line and strong energy.
 While the work pays tribute to Bach, some have thought this late work probes something more metaphysical, but the accent here was on cogent articulation.

 I have always been fond of violinist Henning Kraggerud since his early recordings for Naxos, and have also had a partiality to Norwegian violinists since I heard Arve Tellefsen years ago.
 There is a lovely freedom in the violinist’s manner, and this shows in his sense of fantasy and feeling in his playing and, indeed, in his very sensitive explorations as a composer.
 He is also Artistic Director of the Arctic Philharmonic Chamber Orchestra.
-His tone is particularly fine and pure, and he shows beguiling flexibility in his playing, in some ways suggesting remnants of a Norwegian ‘fiddle’ tradition that dates back to1650.
-With all the ornaments, accents and flights of fancy in the violinist’s arsenal, one would think that this performance was unquestionably in the authentic tradition: Andrew Manze would have been impressed!
+His tone is particularly fine and pure, and he shows beguiling flexibility in his playing, in some ways suggesting remnants of a Norwegian ‘fiddle’ tradition that dates back to 1650.
+With all the ornaments, accents and flights of fancy in the violinist’s arsenal, one would think that this performance of Mozart's 4th Concerto was unquestionably in the authentic tradition: Andrew Manze would have been impressed!
 Also, in the sheer speed and bounding energy of the opening Allegro, which was about as truculent as I have ever heard.
 The heart of the performance was the Andante, Kraggerud suspending his long cantabile lines with so much beauty and fantasy that it was quite spellbinding.
 The finale brought out a delicious range of play and delight with a vigour recalling the opening movement.
 Throughout this somewhat daring journey, Gaffigan’s conducting distinguished through its conscientiousness, but I admit that I would have preferred the scale and sound of an authentic orchestra.
 There was sometimes just too much orchestral weight and thrust to fit with the soloist’s finely etched lines and quicksilver mobility.

 Usually, an encore does not leave as much imprint as the main work but Kraggerud’s traversal of Postlude 10 from his new composition Equinox really was eye-opening, and in some ways unforgettable.
 I think one be would be greatly enriched by hearing all 24 postludes (utilizing every key) that comprise the full work.
 I have the greatest respect for a composer that can combine formal structure with a seeming simplicity of utterance while taking the listener into a personal and deeply-felt world.
 There is a great sense of imagination and wonder in this writing.